 Why should I hire you?

-Many in my field use cookie-cutter templates that don’t fit everyone’s needs, but instead require your content or branding to be shoved into their templates.
+Many in my field use cookie-cutter templates that don’t fit everyone’s needs, but instead require your content and/or branding to be shoved into their templates.
 Because I have the skills to create a custom design, it gives you the freedom to present the content you know will work best for your audience and your branding.
-For instance, if you have a tall logo, or a lot of menu items, or you just want your site to be unique — I can do it!
+For instance, if you have a tall logo, or a lot of menu items, or you just want your site to look unique.

 Do you provide SEO (Search Engine Optimization) services?